 How does alcohol impair driving at low BAC levels?

-Even at blood alcohol concentrations below the legal limit, alcohol affects concentration, coordination, and judgment in ways that increase crash risk.
-Studies demonstrate measurable impairment in tracking moving objects and dividing attention between tasks at BAC levels as low as 0.02 percent.
+Even below the legal limit, alcohol affects coordination, concentration, and judgment.
+Research shows measurable impairment at BAC levels as low as 0.02 percent.

 What are the most common effects of alcohol on driving abilities?